relivecc/mountain/README.md

 -   **Mirror this project**.
 Only work on your mirror (also, don't create PRs to the main project, so other people can't see steal your solutions).
 -   When moving to the next assignment, branch from your previous solution
 -   After every assignment, you'll create a PR.
-Do this as you regularly would; make sure to also explain your thought process (what paths did you try before coming to your solution), issues you ran into, etc.
+Write your PR just like how you'd normally contribute to a code-base.
+Also make sure to explain your thought process (what paths did you try before coming to your solution), issues you ran into, etc.
 -   We'll look at commit / push times to see which exercises went smooth and which took longer.
 No worries; some are expected to take quite a bit!

 Before looking at the assignments below, set your start-time by pushing a commit to master; add yourself to `server/players.ts` so you will appear in the game later on! (no need to fix the build yet - and this will be your only commit to master).